 John Bunker Sands Wetland Center

-Set amid a former working cattle ranch and an expansive wetland on the East Fork of the Trinity River, the John Bunker Sands Wetland Center is a nature center, an educational destination for teachers and students, a birder’s paradise and photographer’s dream, and a serene escape to nature like no other in North Texas.
+Set amid a former working cattle ranch and an expansive wetland on the East Fork of the Trinity River, the John Bunker Sands Wetland Center is:

-Our primary mission is educating the public about water, wetlands and wildlife and the need to conserve these essential resources.
 Our environmental education programs give students a memorable field research experience designed to inspire conservation literacy, encourage careers in science and conservation, and immerse them in our wild classroom.
-We also offer nature seminars, bird walks, boardwalk tours and a host of special events focused on the natural world, with an emphasis on activities for families.
+We also offer public programming, bird walks, boardwalk tours and a host of special community events focused on the natural world, with an emphasis on activities for families.

 Located just 25 miles from downtown Dallas, our boardwalk into the wetland and miles of trails allow visitors of all ages to experience diverse habitats that host close to 300 species of birds, including bald eagles, and scores of native mammals, insects, amphibians and reptiles.